kenja-k-k/AURORA-AI-Svr-CO2-Analytics/README.md

 - **Daemon**
   - This acts as your trusted **gateway** between SingularityNET and your chosen service.
-  - You interact with the daemon using the standard SingularityNET tools (SDKs, CLI, APIs).
+  - You interact with the daemon using the standard SingularityNET tools (SDKs, CLI).
   - The daemon exposes the standard SingularityNET API endpoint.
 It takes care of **authentication** and payment **verification** automatically, so only valid, authorized requests reach the AI service.
   - It ensures requests are properly formatted and reliably delivered, while also handling responses back to your application.
   - This design means your application connects to our service in a secure, predictable, and marketplace-compliant way, without needing to worry about the internal details of our infrastructure.